DennisCorvers/ByteStream/README.md

 - Byte arrays
 - ANSI strings (1-byte per character)
 - UTF16 strings (2-byte per character, default in C#)
+- Any string that's supported by .NET's Encoding class.

 *User-defined structs may change their layout when used on another system.
 Don't serialize user-defined structs unless you are absolutely certain the layout will be the same everywhere it is read back.*